 At 8:00am, the students begin their instructional day.
 Teachers provide directions and organizational activities at the start of the class and missing these may be a detriment for the entire class.
 It is equally important that children remain at school for the entire day.
 A child who is late or is dismissed early is at a serious disadvantage, loses precious organizational and instruction time, and causes disruption to the other children.
 Students who arrive after the beginning of the school day will be considered tardy.
 Students must make it to class on time to avoid being tardy.
-Tardy students who arrive before 8:10am will be marked tardy by their classroom teacher.
-Students who arrive after 8:10am or return to school from an appointment must be signed in at the front reception desk by a parent.
-The student will be issued a tardy slip and will be required to deliver this slip to their teacher when they enter the classroom.
 Tardiness will be considered an unexcused absence for upper school classes.